venkatkameswaran/resumecards/README.md

-Unfortunately, this project is **no longer maintained**.

-I now have other priorities in my life and no longer have time to update this library.
 Email me at venkat.kameswaran@gmail.com if you'd like to reach me.

 # :briefcase: ResumeCards :briefcase: